 Trump Advisor Stephen Miller Blocked G-7 Migration Proposal

-The author of the ‘Muslim Ban’ is now working to scuttle plans to settle refugees
+The author of the ‘Muslim Ban’ is now working to scuttle plans to settle refugees.

 - By Colum LynchColum Lynch is Foreign Policy’s award-winning U.N.-based senior diplomatic reporter.